ClockSelect/myevic/README.md

         USB Battery Charging.
         *Multi-cell boxes only.
 This option has no effect on single-cell boxes.*
         Enables or disables battery charging via the USB port.
 The USB port is still usable for all other purposes: firmware management, debugging, etc.
+        If you have an external battery charger and want to take care of your batteries, it is recommended to switch off the USB charging feature to avoid potentialy unbalanced charges, or unadapted charge currents at end of charge.

   * BAT